 - Category 5: Aloft New York Brooklyn, Sheraton Kauai Resort

 - Category 6: SLS Hotel, a Luxury Collection Hotel, Beverly Hills, W New York - Times Square, The Westin Paris - Vendóme, The Westin Grand Cayman Seven Mile Beach Resort & Spa

 - Category 7: The St. Regis New York, Hotel President Wilson Geneva Switzerland (a Luxury Collection Hotel), The St. Regis Aspen Resort

 Whatever the case, when you look at the number of points it takes for these rooms and compare it to the amount of money you would have to pay for them, you'll find that your Starpoints can go a long way.

 American Express benefits

 - Extended Warranty: Ever had a computer or TV go bad right after the warranty expired?
 You might wish you'd bought the extended warranty the cashier tried to sell you.
-You won't be in that position if you made the purchases on this card, however.
-On eligible purchases, American Express will double the original manufacturer warranty, up to one extra year.
+For eligible purchases on this card, however, American Express will double the original manufacturer warranty, up to one extra year.

 - Purchase Protection: With this valuable benefit, AmEx will cover eligible purchases against accidental damage for 90 days from purchase (up to $1,000 per occurrence).